 A public employee who knowingly gives an employment applicant preferential treatment in violation of G.L. c.
 66, § 3A by, for example, putting an applicant on the list of “finalists” based on an employment recommendation, even though the candidate has not met all the other qualifications for the position, violates § 23(b)(2) of the conflict of interest law, because the public employee has given the applicant an unwarranted privilege of substantial value.

-Furthermore, as explained above, public employees may not participate in any hiring process in which an immediate family member seeks employment.
-This means that a public employee whose immediate family member is an applicant for a job in the public employee’s agency may not review resumes to select applicants to interview, participate in the interview process, participate in choosing the finalists or the successful candidate, or participate in the hiring process in any other way.
+Furthermore, as explained above, public employees may not knowingly participate in any hiring process in which an immediate family member seeks employment.
+This means that an appointed public employee whose immediate family member is an applicant for a job in the public employee’s agency may not review resumes to select applicants to interview, participate in the interview process, participate in choosing the finalists or the successful candidate, or participate in the hiring process in any other way (the only exception to this prohibition is if the appointed public employee fully discloses the facts in advance to his or her appointing authority and obtains the appointing authority’s advance, written permission to participate, pursuant to §§ 6, 13, or 19 of the conflict of interest law).
 Moreover, to comply with the law, it is not sufficient merely to refrain from reviewing the immediate family member’s resume or conducting her interview; the public employee must stay out of the hiring process altogether, and must not take any actions concerning other, competing applicants for the position.

-Finally, participating in a hiring process by acting on a recommendation, or in any other manner, when a friend, or a relative who is not an immediate family member, is one of the applicants, will raise an appearance of a conflict of interest under § 23(b)(3) of the conflict of interest law.
-This is also true with respect to other people with whom a public employee has a private relationship.
-A public employee may satisfy § 23(b)(3) by filing a written disclosure before participating in a hiring process that involves a friend, business associate, or non-immediate family member, as long as he is able to act fairly and objectively in performing his public duties.
-Our regulations set forth a process for such disclosures if such information is legally required to be kept non-public, 930 CMR 3.02.
+Finally, participating in a hiring process by knowingly acting on a recommendation, or in any other manner, when a personal friend, relative who is not an immediate family member, business associate, or someone else with whom the public employee has a comparable private relationship, is one of the applicants, will raise an appearance of a conflict of interest under § 23(b)(3) of the conflict of interest law.
+A public employee may satisfy § 23(b)(3) of the conflict of interest law by filing a written disclosure before participating in a hiring process that involves a personal friend, business associate, non-immediate family member, or person with whom he has a comparable private relationship, as long as he is able to act fairly and objectively in performing his public duties.

 V. Some Employers May Not Receive Recommendations from Public Employees